sbclter/sbclter-website-2019/bootstrap4-minimal/about/index.md

 <p>The Santa Barbara Channel is a transition zone between the cold waters of the California Current
 and the warmer waters of Southern California, and is considered a transition zone between the Oregonian and Californian marine faunal provinces.
-Transition zones may be particularly susceptible to shifts in the composition of marine species driven by climate fluctuations.
+Transition zones may be particularly susceptible to shifts in the composition of marine species driven by environmental variability.
 Pt.
 Conception (34.448 N, 120.471 W), at the western boundary of the Channel, is a major biogeographic and coastal oceanic boundary that strongly influences the physical and biological dynamics of the marine ecosystems within the Channel.  </p>